marinebon/mbon_data_uploader/README.md

 # mbon_data_uploader
-frontend for uploading mbon data into the mbon-in-a-box stack
+Frontend for uploading mbon data into the mbon-in-a-box stack.
+Flask app connects to influxdb and allows you to upload .csv files.